 Hourly House Cleaning Insurance Cost

 House cleaners or housekeepers can get hourly coverage.
-This costs $1.52 to $3 per one hour general liability coverage.
+The average insurance cost for house cleaning business is $1.52 to $3 per one hour general liability coverage.
 That said, if you want to get covered for 12 hours, then hourly house cleaning insurance cost will be $18.24 or $36.

 Keep in mind that these estimates are just a rough average of what to expect.
 The amount you’ll pay in premiums may vary, depending on a number of factors, such as: